hericlesme/undistro/website/src/util/docs/index.md

 The UnDistro CLI tool handles the lifecycle of an UnDistro management cluster.

-Download the latest version from the releases page: https://github.com/getupio-undistro/undistro/releases.
+Download the latest version from the releases page: https://github.com/getupio-undistro/undistro/releases or use Homebrew to install `brew install getupio-undistro/tap/undistro`.

 ## Create the configuration file